Let Love Find You-Especially When You Feel Desperate

 - You often think that finding someone would be the solution to loneliness

-It’s not always easy to understand how our minds could be sabotaging our lives, or how we’re working against ourselves and our best intentions in one way or another.
+It’s not always easy to understand how our minds could be sabotaging our lives or how we’re working against ourselves and our best intentions in one way or another.
+You can find a desperate debutante sitting alone in nightclubs all around the world, from Paris to New York City.

-In other words, it’s not easy for human beings to control their emotions without understanding why their thoughts/limiting beliefs are influencing their emotions.
+In other words, it’s not easy for human beings to control their emotions without understanding why their thoughts or limiting beliefs are influencing their emotions.

 It’s impossible to understand that you’re emotionally driven or desperate if you cannot stop to examine and validate the reality of your thoughts, which are actually making you feel desperate.